 “Kenny, we just…”

-“Really,” Sydney added, flapping her napkin.
-“It’s Saturday.”
+“Really?”
+Sydney added, flapping her napkin.
+“Sucking up on Saturday, are we?”

 “But the car…you’ve barely eaten,” said Melissa.
 “You know how you get when…”

 “Keep it here.
-I’ll hitch over for my clunker, down this as I go,” I brush kissed her hair blossom-scented hair, then buttoned my gray corduroy sport coat.
-“So, not to worry.
+I’ll hike over for my clunker, down this as I go,” I brush kissed her hair blossom-scented hair, then buttoned my gray corduroy sport coat.
+“So not to worry.
 I’ll see you guys later at the house, OK?
-Say, how about I get you two some punch and stuff before…”
+Say, how’s about I get you two some punch and stuff before…”